 DuckLake tables can be configured with a sort order.
-When a sort order is defined, data is physically sorted by the specified columns whenever it is written out as Parquet — during file compaction and inlined data flushing.
+When a sort order is defined, data is physically sorted by the specified columns whenever it is written out as Parquet — during INSERT, file compaction and inlined data flushing.

 Sorting data before writing improves the effectiveness of min/max statistics at query time, which allows the DuckDB query engine to skip data files whose value ranges do not overlap with a query's filter predicates.